 What Can You Do with a Political Science Degree?

 Political science degrees can prepare you for a variety of careers in government, business, civil service, law, education and journalism.
 If you would like to engage in the study of American and international politics and gain valuable communication and analytical skills, earning a degree in political science may fit your interests.
-Schools offering Public Administration - Government degrees can also be found in these popular choices.

 Possible Careers With Political Science Degrees

 A bachelor's degree in political science may prepare you for a variety of entry-level occupations, such as a paralegal, policy analyst, research assistant and market analyst.
 Graduate degrees in political science may prepare you for advanced careers in education and local, state and federal government.
 Some occupations may utilize the political and sociological study found in political science programs, while others may utilize the communication and analytical skills developed in a political science education.

 Important Facts About Careers in Political Science